WiX-Toolset-Pills-15mg/Bundle-with-MSI-Packages/README.md

 ## Description

-This pill will demonstrate how to create a bundle that will install two dummy MSI installers.
+This pill will demonstrate how to include MSI packages into a bundle.

+A step-by-step tutorial can be found in the `/doc/article` document, [here](doc/article/README.md).

 ## Donations